TheCarsonWest/nerd-emoji/Physics/Representing Motion.md

 To describe motion, we use several essential quantities:

 ### Position ($x$)
 Position is the location of an object at a particular instant.
-It is a vector quantity, though in one dimension, we often use a single coordinate (e.g., $x$) relative to a chosen origin.
+It is a vector quantity, though in one dimension, we often use a single coordinate (e.g.,$x$) relative to a chosen origin.

 ### Distance
 Distance is a scalar quantity representing the total path length traveled by an object.
 It does not consider direction.